grisha765/tgfuse/readme.md

 # tgfuse

-TelegramFS `tgfuse` is a FUSE-based filesystem that allows you to mount a Telegram chat `group or channel` as a local directory on your machine.
+TelegramFS `tgfuse` is a FUSE-based filesystem that allows you to mount a Telegram chat `channel` as a local directory on your machine.
 You can then browse, open, and `optionally` write files directly to Telegram, as if they were stored locally on your disk.

 ### Initial Setup